Order of Friars Minor Capuchin: India

-The Capuchin order, under the leadership of Italian Capuchin priest Giuseppe Maria Bernini, took part in the European colonization of India as missionaries and founded the community of Bettiah Christians.
-Bernini was invited by Maharaja Dhurup Singh of the Bettiah Raj, an appointment that was approved by Pope Benedict XIV on 1 May 1742.
+The community of Bettiah Christians was founded after a Capuchin friar Joseph Mary cured the queen of Bettiah of a malady and was invited by Maharaja Dhurup Singh of the Bettiah Raj to stay.
+This appointment that was approved by Pope Benedict XIV on 1 May 1742.

 United States

 The United States has six provinces throughout the country.
-Together with the two provinces in Canada, the Province of Australia and the Custody of the Mariana Islands/Hawaii they form the North American-Pacific Capuchin Conference (NAPCC).
+Together with the two provinces in Canada, the province of Australia and the Custody of the Mariana Islands/Hawaii they form the North American-Pacific Capuchin Conference (NAPCC).

 Foundation

-The Province of St. Joseph, originally the Province of Calvary, headquartered in Detroit, Michigan, was one of the first two Capuchin Provinces to be established in the country in 1882.
+The Province of St. Joseph, originally the province of Calvary, headquartered in Detroit, Michigan, was one of the first two Capuchin Provinces to be established in the country in 1882.
 It was founded by Francis Haas (1826–1895) and Bonaventure Frey (1831–1912), two Swiss diocesan priests who arrived in the United States in September 1856, and were received into the then-Diocese of Milwaukee by Bishop John Henni, also a Swiss immigrant, and given charge of St. Nicholas Parish which they renamed Mount Calvary.
 They were later admitted to the Capuchin Order on December 2, 1857, by Antoine Gauchet of the Swiss Province who had been sent to admit them in order to establish the Order in the United States.
 The friars started St. Lawrence Seminary High School in 1861 at Mount Calvary, Wisconsin, a school that is still owned and operated by the Capuchin Order.

 One of the friars of this province, Solanus Casey, was noted for the holiness of his life, serving as the porter of several Capuchin friaries both in Michigan and New York City for decades.
 As a miraculous healing attributed to him was approved by Pope Francis in mid-2017, he was beatified in Detroit at Ford Field on November 18, 2017.
 This is significant because Casey could become the first male American-born Saint in the history of the Catholic Church.
 He had previously been declared Venerable in 1995 by Pope John Paul II.
 His tomb is in St. Bonaventure Monastery in Detroit, and is visited by thousands every year.

 As of 2011, the province has 23 communities spread throughout the American Midwest, reaching from Michigan to Arizona.
 Additionally, there are friars of this province working in Central America, with a community serving in the Middle East.